 Through the use of front companies set up to market proprietary innovation, Pearl Fortress became wealthy enough to act on their concerns about the future.
 The deteriorating situation due to threats of illicit nanotech and the increased attacks on civil liberties, led to the announcement in 420 AT by the Pearl Fortress's executive leadership of their decision to leave not only Earth, but the solar system.
 To effect this exodus, Pearl Fortress commissioned the construction of a plasma sail/amat-fusion hybrid drive ark ship based on the drive of the Tsiolkovsky.
 Telemetry of the 107 Piscium system had recently discovered three ice moons around the gas giant 107 Piscium II that were determined suitable for habitation.

 While construction of the vessel, christened the Esperanza, was completed within two decades, Pearl Fortress was unable to obtain the amat required to make the journey.
 Due to the setback of the original plan, for the next century the ship was used as an executive retreat and microgravity research center by the Pearl Fortress.
-When the Nanodisaster struck the vessel was retooled as a refugee sanctuary for Pearl Fortress inhabitants.
-With the assistance of GAIA, in 634 AT, the Esperanza departed for the 107 Piscium system.
+When the Technocalypse struck the vessel was retooled as a refugee sanctuary for Pearl Fortress inhabitants, a role it filled for nearly a hundred years.
+With the assistance of GAIA, in 664 AT, the Esperanza departed for the 107 Piscium system.

 Pearl Fortress' passengers were divided up into groups that rotated through cycles of cryonic suspension and taking their turn manning the vessel and working on various projects in preparation for arrival.
 Among these projects was one seeking to develop a revolutionary biomachine designed to grow across the entirety of the three moons.
 Designed by a research team led by biomechanical engineer Matthias G. Mérida, it was inspired by and genomically partially based on the earth species honey mushroom (Armillaria ostoyae): a single, mainly subterranean fungus capable of growing to 5.6 kilometers in diameter and living over 7,000 years.
 Mérida's vision was to develop a moon-wide system of biomachine nodes that would be adapted to the Europa-like conditions of the moons.
 He envisioned these moon wide sentient biomachines would become an undying conscience, managing the development of civilization and directing everyday public affairs.